How to keep your model trains or plastic models clean without damaging the plastic, paint or decals.

-- Acetone based nail polish remover.
+- Acetone-based nail polish remover.
 It may seem like a good idea but don’t.
 It’ll go straight through paint and may even dissolve soft plastics.
-Don’t use.
+Don’t use it.

 - Dettol.
-While Dettol is a tried and trusted house-hold cleaner you shouldn’t let it near your plastic models when cleaning.
-It’s a great around the house not just because it’s a disinfectant but also “powers through stains”.
-And it can power through paint work too.
+While Dettol is a tried and trusted household cleaner you shouldn’t let it near your plastic models when cleaning.
+It’s great around the house not just because it’s a disinfectant but also “powers through stains”.
+And it can power through paintwork too.
 In fact, I’ve previously recommended it for removing paint from models when you want to repaint them.
 Leave it out of your model cleaning regime.

 If you use an airbrush, remember to keep the pressure low.
-Increasingly gradually as needed but being careful around any delicate parts.
+Increasingly gradually as needed but be careful around any delicate parts.

 Cleaning dirt and grime